-The recommended method to tow your Econoline is with flatbed or wheel lift equipment.
+If you need to have your vehicle towed, contact a professional towing service or, if you are a member, your roadside assistance center.
+The recommended method to tow your vehicle is with flatbed or wheel lift equipment.
 However, slingbelt towing is acceptable.
 On vehicles equipped with an air dam, the towbar will deform the rubber air dam.
+On vehicles equipped with a rear valance panel instead of a rear bumper, do not tow the vehicle from the rear with slingbelt equipment.